-GO Expertise Score: 8

-The Office of the Prime Minister has a small to medium-sized staff of 30 to 50 people, about 10 of which are political advisers, with the rest being professional bureaucrats.
+GO Expertise Score: 8 The Office of the Prime Minister has a small to medium-sized staff of 30 to 50 people, about 10 of which are political advisers, with the rest being professional bureaucrats.
 The office is not tasked with evaluating policy proposals in detail, but rather works to coordinate activities, ensure that government policies are roughly aligned, and monitor whether policy planning is adequate and is following prescribed procedures.
 The office has sufficient expertise and capacity for these purposes, and is considered to be an elite department with very highly skilled employees.
-A special minister was appointed in 2009 with aim of increasing the government's coordination capacity further.
+The new government installed a Europe Minister in the Prime Minister's Office in order to increase coordination in handling issues that cover both domestic and European affairs, and they appointed a junior minister for coordinating issues related to domestic security.

-GO Gatekeeping Score: 9

-The Office of the Prime Minister plays an important role in coordinating government policy and ensuring a consistent and coherent legislative program, especially in situations when line ministries are in disagreement.
+GO Gatekeeping Score: 9 The Office of the Prime Minister plays an important role in coordinating government policy and ensuring a consistent and coherent legislative program, especially in situations when line ministries are in disagreement.
 It is able to and often does return materials to departments for further elaboration, and frequently works directly with departments on draft proposals.
 Both the gatekeeping and general policy-oversight functions are shared with the ministries of Finance and Justice.

-Line Ministries Score: 8 Responsibility for the preparation of policies lies with line ministries.
+Line Ministries Responsibility for the preparation of policies lies with line ministries.
 As a matter of routine, they will involve the Office of the Prime Minister when addressing potentially controversial matters and for the purpose of coordinating with other policies.
-This interaction often involves ongoing two-way communication during the planning process.
+This interaction often involves ongoing twoway communication during the planning process.
 Initiatives lacking support by the Office of the Prime Minister would not win cabinet approval.